“WE Need Revival”

 2 Chronicles 7:14 If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.

+Why do we need revival?
 God addressed His own: “If my people…” do four things, God said, He would “heal their land.”
 We long for that, don’t we?
 Then let’s fulfill those four things God declares that He wants from His people before He would heal their land.

 - • HUMBLE ourselves.
-God is looking to use in His service men and women whose entire attitude is “not my will but thine be done, Lord.”
+God wants to use in His service men and women whose entire attitude is “not my will but thine be done, Lord.”
 He wants ministers of the Gospel to point the lost to Jesus Christ, not to themselves or their ministries or reputations.
 God seeks to use His people greatly, as He used John the Baptist.
 But let’s be always mindful of John’s humility.
 Speaking of the coming Messiah (Jesus), that great prophet John said, “[He is] far greater than I am, so great that I am not worthy to carry his shoes!”
 (Matthew 3:11, Living Bible).

 - • PRAY.
 Time spent with the Lord in prayer is essential to being “revived.”
 Jesus, our perfect example, sometimes spent entire nights alone with the Father in prayer.
 This verse is speaking to me personally and is exhorting me to enlarge the scope of my time in prayer with the Lord.
 If we want God to “heal our land,” then we must do it His way, and that includes “if my people…will pray.”